-This Message Profile defines a basic message for performing a query on HRI Engine status.
+This Message Profile defines a basic message for performing a query on RoIS Engine status.

 Message Profile is defined using <rois:MessageProfile> .
 When the message is used in the Query Interface, the type of the message is specified as ‘rois:QueryMessageProfileType’ in the attribute ‘xsi:type’ of the <rois:MessageProfile> tag.